 Too soon it was time to head down the trail.
 As we were heading out we met a mom who was taking her 2 youngsters past Sky Pond for their first backcountry camp out.
 I looked at her with admiration and a bit of envy.
 I wish I had been that self-confident at that point in my life.

 Well in normal Stork style we had lingered at Sky Pond a little too long and had to pick up the pace to get off the mountain before dark.
 I pretty much just slid down Timberline Falls on my butt!
 I was so glad I brought my hiking poles which were wonderful for reducing the impact when moving downhill quickly.
 We arrived at the trailhead just before dusk.
 Remember we took the bus over to the trailhead?
 Well the buses had quit running for the day.
-The thought of hiking 2 miles in the dark to our car was a little overwhelming.
+Even though we had hiking headlamps with us, the thought of hiking 2 miles in the dark to our car was a little overwhelming.

 And then we found magic in Rocky Mountain National Park!
 A group of young people in a very packed Subaru stopped and gave us a ride to our car.
 We were sitting on top of each other and everyone was a little stinky from hiking.
 But who cares!
 We were grateful for their generosity.
 And we were all happy to have enjoyed the beautiful day in Rocky Mountain National Park!